Sedation Dentistry Bismarck, Garrison – North Dakota

 If you receive nitrous oxide, you’ll be able to drive yourself home, as the effects wear off almost instantly when the mask is removed.
 With oral sedation, you’ll need someone to drive you home, as the effects will last from two to four hours after your appointment and you’re not supposed to drive a car for at least 12 hours.

-Will there be any pain during the procedure?
+Will there be any pain during a procedure With Sedation Dentistry?

 Oral sedation has an amnestic effect.
 While technically a side effect, most patients love this benefit because they have no recollection of their visit to our office or of their procedure.
 Oral sedatives can also cause: